Table of Contents

-In this special edition blog, we will discuss the topic of how trade show videos can be used in your B2B marketing video strategy to capture visitors’ attention and increase booth traffic to generate more qualified leads and ROI from a trade show.
+In this special edition blog, we will discuss the topic of how trade show video production can be used in your B2B marketing video strategy to capture visitors’ attention and increase booth traffic to generate more qualified leads and ROI from a trade show.

 Interviewer: Adam Bruynestyn, Video Marketing Specialist at MultiVision Digital